sglyon/docker-stuff/README.md

 # docker-stuff
 My Docker images.
-For now they mostly revolve around python/julia/R and jupiter
+For now they mostly revolve around python/julia/R and jupyter